Gilbert, Kirby anchors for Mariners now and into future - NewsBreak

 Alvarez homers again, Astros top Mariners 4-2, lead ALDS 2-0

-HOUSTON (AP) — Yordan Alvarez and his mighty bat did it yet again, launching a go-ahead, two-run homer in the sixth inning off Seattle ace Luis Castillo that lifted the Houston Astros over the Mariners 4-2 on Thursday for a 2-0 lead in the AL Division Series.
-Alvarez was...
+HOUSTON (AP) — Yordan Alvarez and his mighty bat did it yet again, launching a go-ahead, two-run homer in the sixth inning off Seattle ace Luis Castillo that lifted the Houston Astros over the Mariners 4-2 for a 2-0 lead in the AL Division Series.
+Alvarez was the Game 1 hero with his gut-punch, three-run shot off reigning AL Cy Young winner Robbie Ray with two outs in the ninth inning that gave the Astros an 8-7 win.
+This time, Alvarez sent a drive into the short porch in left field to put the Astros on top 3-2.
+Game 3 in the best-of-five matchup will be Saturday in Seattle.

 Snell: Dodgers-Padres NLDS at Petco Park should be ‘insane’

-SAN DIEGO (AP) — The atmosphere at Petco Park will be absolutely electric Friday night when Blake Snell and the San Diego Padres face Tony Gonsolin and the rival Los Angeles Dodgers in the first playoff game at the downtown ballpark with fans in the stands in 16 years.
+SAN DIEGO (AP) — The atmosphere at Petco Park will be absolutely electric when Blake Snell and the Padres face Tony Gonsolin and the rival Los Angeles Dodgers in the first playoff game at San Diego’s downtown ballpark with fans in the stands in 16 years.
+The Padres put a jolt into the NL Division Series when they won 5-3 at Dodger Stadium to even the best-of-five series at 1-all.
+That assured them of two straight home games at the park that has been hopping pretty much every night during this season of big expectations.
+Snell says he expects the atmosphere to be “pretty insane.”

 RELATED LOCAL CHANNELS